-- Engage in group presentations.
+- Have the option to attend an Oxbridge evening held by the University of Cambridge & Oxford University at AGSB (7th May).

-- Practice essay writing, UCAT & BMAT skills.
+- Practice essay writing, UCAT & UAT skills.

 - Practice interview skills.

 Any student planning to go to university must take the following steps: